oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 We will of course be using a Kubernetes secret to hold them (they are sensitive, so placing them in a deployment yaml file which might be accessible by many folks would also be a bad idea) **You** need to update them with the setting for **your** database

-  1. Switch to the **$HOME/helidon-kubernetes/configurations/stockmanagerconf** directory
+  1. Switch to the config files directory

+  - `cd $HOME/helidon-kubernetes/configurations/stockmanagerconf`

   2. **Edit** the file `databaseConnectionSecret.yaml`